Code 8.7: Speakers

 Laura Hackney is the Executive Director and CTO of AnnieCannons.
 She manages AnnieCannons’ training programme and oversees technical development for AnnieCannons’ Impact Agency.
 She is a fullstack software engineer and formerly managed the Program on Human Rights at Stanford University’s Freeman Spogli Institute.

-Jessica Hubley is cofounder and CEO of AnnieCannons, a social enterprise that transforms survivors of human trafficking into software professionals and empowers them code the change they want in our world.
+Jessica Hubley is co-founder and CEO of AnnieCannons, a social enterprise that transforms survivors of human trafficking into software professionals and empowers them to code the change they want in our world.
 She is an attorney specializing in privacy and security law for software companies, and previously served as General Counsel and Chief Privacy Officer at Stride Health, Inc. Jessica has grown AnnieCannons’ revenue by 70-600% quarter over quarter since 2016, and continues to lead the strategic execution that will make AnnieCannons a self-sustaining enterprise for social change by 2022.

 Dr Paul Jones is a visiting researcher at The Alan Turing Institute, the UK’s national institute for data science and AI.
 His research interests include understanding human sense-making processes and advancing human-machine collaborative intelligence.